outscale/cloud-provider-osc/docs/README.md

 ## Upgrading a cluster to a new Kubernetes version

-When upgrading a cluster, the CCM needs to be upgraded for the target Kubernetes version before the creation of the new nodes.
+When upgrading a cluster, the CCM needs to be upgraded for the target Kubernetes version before the creation of any kind of nodes (control-plane or worker).

 Nodes created with a mismatched CCM version might not be properly configured.